ComethTheNerd/sempiler/patch-notes.md

 - Resources are now per Ancillary, rather than per Artifact, to allow for Ancillaries to use their own distinct resources without clashes

 # 🗓 19/10/19
-- Fixed bugs in `IOSBundler` around share extension generation
+- Fixed bugs in iOS Bundler around share extension generation

 # 🗓 18/10/19
 - Added AST `DeepRegister(...)` helper function that registers all nodes from a source subtree in a destination subtree, for quick _copying_ of arbitrarily deep subtrees
-- `IOSBundler` no longer generates `AppDelegate` and `SceneDelegate` automatically
+- iOS Bundler no longer generates `AppDelegate` and `SceneDelegate` automatically
-- `IOSBundler` no longer inlines all components into single output file, due to constraints of this abstraction when generating arbitrarily complex source programs in a way that stays true to the source.
+- iOS Bundler no longer inlines all components into single output file, due to constraints of this abstraction when generating arbitrarily complex source programs in a way that stays true to the source.
 Components are emitted to separate files and shared between multiple ancillary schemes in the manifest
-- `IOSBundler` now omits empty components from the emitted artifact bundle for more compact output
+- iOS Bundler now omits empty components from the emitted artifact bundle for more compact output

 # 🗓 17/10/19
-- Fixed `IOSBundler` so it now produces a valid `.xcodeproj` with schemes and Podfile for main app and share extension
+- Fixed iOS Bundler so it now produces a valid `.xcodeproj` with schemes and Podfile for main app and share extension
 - Added compile time API support for Ancillary creation with `addAncillary(role, entrypointSource)`
 - Cleaned up naming convention for AST manipulation API